Top Tips for Managing Smart Working Teams

 Facilitate team agreements

-When changing working patterns and enabling more choice in how work is done, it is important to have team agreements (sometimes called ‘team charters’) [link to resource T18] which set out the expectations around letting others know where and when you are working, keeping calendars and workflow systems updated, ensuring availability for the various kinds of meetings and calls, making work-in-progress available to others, and reporting any problems and issues in good time.
+When changing working patterns and enabling more choice in how work is done, it is important to have team agreements (sometimes called ‘team charters’) which set out the expectations around letting others know where and when you are working, keeping calendars and workflow systems updated, ensuring availability for the various kinds of meetings and calls, making work-in-progress available to others, and reporting any problems and issues in good time.

 Agreements can also cover issues like providing office cover if needed, either in person or remotely, and covering each other’s work when needed.